Peter Greenleaf, MBA

 Prior to serving as President of MedImmune, Peter was Senior Vice President, Commercial Operations of the company, responsible for its commercial, corporate development, and strategy functions.
 He has also held senior commercial roles at Centocor, Inc. (now Jansen Biotechnology, Johnson & Johnson) from 1998 to 2006 and at Boehringer Mannheim (now Roche Holdings) from 1996 to 1998.

 Peter previously partnered with Governor Martin O’Malley to chair the Maryland Venture Fund Authority, whose vision was to oversee the implementation of Invest Maryland, a public-private partnership to spur venture capital investment in the state.
 In addition, he has extensive public and private board experience and has served in leadership roles on both BIO and PhRMA throughout the years.
 Peter earned an MBA from St. Joseph’s University and a B.S. from Western Connecticut State University.

 Peter’s significant executive management, leadership, corporate development, and commercial operations experience in the biopharmaceutical industry enables him to provide valuable insight to our Board of Directors.

 Executive Vice President, Operations and Strategy

-Max received his B.A. from University of Michigan and his MBA from the George Mason University.
+Max received his B.A. from the University of Michigan and his MBA from George Mason University.

 Sue Evans, MBA, RAC

-VP, Global Regulatory Affairs
+Senior Vice President, Global Regulatory Affairs